Revealing inherent quantum interference and entanglement of a Dirac particle

-We investigate the interference\quad behaviors with the choice $ \omega =\sqrt{2}\eta p_{0}$.
+We investigate the interference behaviors with the choice of effective spinor frequency $\omega = m^{*} c^{*}= \sqrt{2}\eta p_{0}$, with $c^{*} = \sqrt{2}\eta$, which ensures that the Dirac particle described by the Dirac equation $H_{\rm D}$ has an initial momentum of $p_0$.
 After a preset evolution time, both the parametric modulations and microwave driving are switched off.
-This is followed by Wigner tomography, realized by performing a phase-space displacement, $D(\gamma )=e^{\gamma a^{\dagger }-\gamma ^{\ast }a}$, to the resonator and then tuning an ancilla qubit on resonance with the resonator.
-The photon number population of the displaced resonator field, ${\cal P} _{n}(\gamma )$, inferred from the measured Rabi oscillation signals, directly yields the WF, ${\cal W}(x,p)=\frac{1}{\pi }\mathrel{\mathop{\sum }\limits_{n}}(-1)^{n}{\cal P}_{n}(\gamma )$ \cite{Zheng2022,Hofheinz2009}, where $x=\sqrt{2}\mathop{\rm Re}\gamma $ and $p=\sqrt{2}\mathop{\rm Im}\gamma $.
+This is followed by Wigner tomography, realized by performing a phase space displacement, $D(\gamma )={\rm e}^{\gamma a^{\dagger }-\gamma ^{\ast }a}$, to the resonator and then tuning an ancilla qubit on resonance with the resonator.
+The photon number population of the displaced resonator field, ${\cal P} _{n}(\gamma )$, inferred from the measured Rabi oscillation signals, directly yields the WF, ${\cal W}(x,p)=\frac{1}{{\rm \pi} }\mathrel{\mathop{\sum }\limits_{n}}(-1)^{n}{\cal P}_{n}(\gamma )$ \cite{Zheng2022,Hofheinz2009}, where $x=\sqrt{2}\mathop{\rm Re}\gamma $ and $p=\sqrt{2}\mathop{\rm Im}\gamma $.
 The nonclassical features of the simulated Dirac particle can be revealed by the WFs of the resonator conditional on the detection of the qubit state.
-The WFs correlated with the measurement outcomes $\left\vert g\right\rangle $ and $\left\vert e\right\rangle $ are presented in the upper panels of Fig. \ref{fig2}(a) and (b), and the result irrespective of the test qubit's state is displayed in Fig. \ref{fig2}(c), all measured after an evolution time $330$ ns.
+The WFs correlated with the measurement outcomes $\left\vert g\right\rangle $ and $\left\vert e\right\rangle $ are presented in the upper panels of Figs. \ref{fig2}(a) and \ref{fig2}(b), and the result irrespective of the test qubit's state is displayed in Fig. \ref{fig2}(c), all measured after an evolution time $330$ ns.
 As expected, during the evolution the initial Gaussian wavepacket is split into two parts, propagating towards opposite directions.
 The WF associated with each qubit state displays a region of negativity that is a purely quantum-mechanical effect.
 This result can be interpreted as follows.
 Under the Dirac Hamiltonian, each component accumulates a phase that nonlinearly depends on the ``momentum" and ``mass" as $\sqrt{p^{2}+(m^{\ast }c^{\ast })^{2}}c^{\ast }t$.
 Such a process corresponds to a non-Gaussian operation, turning a Gaussian state to a non-Gaussian state.
 The two rods sprouting from the bulk of the distorted wavepacket interfere with each other, resulting in a negative quasiprobability distribution in the region between them.
 The lower panels show the probability distribution ${\cal P} (x) $ with respect to the quadrature $x$, obtained by integrating ${\cal W} (x,p)$ over $p$.